Electrical Association for Women: Projects

 Among its other projects were the 1934 report Electricity in the Working-Class Home, the 1935 all-electric house in Bristol, the 1936 film Motion Study in the Home and the Electrical Housecraft School, run by Dorothy Vaughan, which opened in 1933.
 In 1935, time and motion study expert Anne Gillespie Shaw worked with the EAW to produce an experimental film demonstrating the application of motion study to food preparation in the home.

 The EAW held annual conferences and Summer Schools of Electrical Housecraft, and had a network of member branches across Britain, and abroad.

 The Netherlands branch was set up on 7 September 1932 by Rosa Manus, initially called Vrouwen Electriciteits Vereeniging (Women’s Electricity Association) and renamed Nederlandse Vrouwen Electriciteits Vereniging (Dutch Women’s Electricity Association) in 1933.
-The organisation ran until 1973 and it's magazine Bulletin was published eight times a year until 1970.
+The organisation ran until 1973 and its magazine Bulletin was published eight times a year until 1970.

 The Australian organisation in 1934 by electrical engineer Florence Violet McKenzie and the New Zealand branch in 1960.
 The Trinidad and Tobago branch was set up in 1961 by Public Relations Officer of Trinidad and Tobago Electricity Commission, Mrs. Louise Buxo and is still in operation.

 The EAW published recipe books, ran courses on Electricity for Everyday Living and developed an Electrical Housecraft Certificate and diploma course.
 They created informational films to help educate women in how electricity could relieve their domestic drudgery.

 The EAW showcased the great possibilities of domestic electricity at large public events, including the international Empire Exhibition in Glasgow held between May and December 1938.